trteodor/LineFollower_Light/30_MicrocontrollerSource_STM32/35_STM32CubeMxProject/README.md

 # FAST_Line_Follower_STM32H7
-* All MCU Source files was compiled using STM32CubeIDE
+* MCU Source files may be compiled using STM32CubeIDE or using makefiles

-* Second suggested option and recommended by me is to use "makefile" for compilation.
-If you are familiar with compilation process with makefiles the I suppose that you are with me with this though :)
+* Suggested and recommended by me is usage of "makefiles" for compilation.
+If you are familiar with compilation process and makefiles then I suppose that you agree with me :)

 Used MCU: STM32H743VITx